closeicon

 articlemain

-A video showing rockets being launched by militants was accompanied by his song: “Strike, may my father and mother be sacrificed for you, oh fire, make the enemies drink humiliation… The lands are forbidden to enemies… Allah is the greatest, proclaim it, all the Jews will pay.”
+In 2020, Owainat, whose music features on a compilation album called Jihadi Hills, was accused of performing traditional songs “in the name of” Hamas in an academic paper published by Edinburgh University Press.
+A video showing rockets being launched by militants was accompanied by his lyrics: “Strike, may my father and mother be sacrificed for you, oh fire, make the enemies drink humiliation… The lands are forbidden to enemies… Allah is the greatest, proclaim it, all the Jews will pay.”

 Another of his lyrics runs: “Know me, O Son of Zion: no matter how strong you are, for my country, blood is cheap… We throw stones, small and big, at the Jewish demons.”

 In response to the JC’s disclosures, the Met pledged to scrutinise the event.
 “We’ve passed the material you provided to officers for further assessment,” a spokesman said.
-“It isn’t typical for the police to determine whether private events take place or who is invited to speak.
+“We will of course take steps to assess whether any offences have taken place.”

-Two Labour politicians, Naz Shah and Stephen Timms, have been billed to speak at the festival.
+Two Labour politicians, Naz Shah and Stephen Timms, were been billed to speak at the festival.
 Timms, the MP for East Ham, pulled out last week after reports that one of the speakers, the grandson of Nelson Mandela, was an “outspoken supporter of Hamas”.
 Naz Shah MP did not reply to the JC’s request for comment.

 Since its inception in 2005, GPU conferences have been dogged by accusations of extremism.
 Past speakers include the cleric Zakir Naik, who was later banned from entering the UK, and CAGE activist Moazzam Begg.